 When I arrived they asked if I wanted a glass of wine…uhhh yes!
-And when I went to ask the valet where I could catch a cab to Underbelly they offered to drive me there.
+When I asked the valet where I could catch a cab to Underbelly they offered to drive me there.

-With only 24 hours even I couldn’t visit all the best restaurants in Houston, here are a few I wish I had more time for:
+With only 24 hours even I couldn’t visit all the best restaurants in Houston.
+Here are a few I wish I had more time for: